almostearthling/when-command/README.md

 ### UI wrapper for the **whenever** scheduler

-The following action should be supported by a resident part of the application that only shows an icon in the tray area, and allows to select entries from a popup menu.
+The following actions should be supported by a resident part of the application that only shows an icon in the tray area, and allows to choose entries from a popup menu.

 - [x] Show an About Box (to be improved)
 - [x] Show the task history, including execution time and outcome